noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 7/6/2021 just start to work over my Redama project.
 As I was the owner of MESWIFI and in the past my work go very well, **Andreu** is heavy stalking me saying that my work will not go well.
 They simply want that I commit suicide for parimutuel betting system, for scientific racism and because of neural application develop.

+- 7/6/2021 **Francesca** in the torture application connected to my head always use the name "**Cosa Nostra**" to menace me. **Francesca** have also tortured me to let play those morons in parimutuel betting system about my suffering.

 - ![](http://telecomlobby.com/Images/90KHz_during_stalking.webp)